Zoe Hanna: Break (2014)

-Departure and return
+Departure and returns

 Sarker chose to leave the role in May 2016 after eight and a half years and on 7 May 2016, Zoe's exit aired as she chose to leave Holby and Max behind and join Nick in Michigan.
 Sarker's exit had not been announced prior to transmission, surprising viewers.
 Sarker had appeared in the series for nearly eight and a half years at the time of her departure.
 She described her time on the show as "a privilege and a pleasure", before thanking cast, crew and the "wonderful fans".
 Kent commented that he "missed" Sarker on-set.
 Hossington said Zoe's departure was "like losing a member of your family" and "it really, really hits [the team] and we get very emotional about it."
 She added that Sarker continuing to appear in the series after eight years was "a huge commitment" and "a testament to how special the show is and how passionate [she is] about it".

 Producer Lucy Raffety confirmed in September 2017 that Sarker had reprised her role as Zoe and the character would return for one episode in early 2018.
 Zoe's return is billed as "sensational".
 Sarker revealed that, following her decision to leave the show, Jamie Davis who plays Max asked her to promise she would return when he decided to depart, a promise she honoured by appearing in the episode broadcast on 13 January 2018.

+In September 2023, Sarker announced during an appearance of daytime talkshow Loose Women that she had returned to filming Casualty.
+She revealed that Zoe would feature in a double episode linked with the departure of Charlie Fairhead (Derek Thompson), the show's longest-serving character.
+The episodes will air in 2024 and feature in the thirty-eighth series.
+Sarker was excited to reprise the role and explained that she wanted her "last little moment" with Charlie.